jgreenemi/Parris/README.md

 ![Parris Icon](/resources/Parris-Logo-Transparentx250.png)

-Parris, the automated training tool for machine learning algorithms.
+Parris, the automated infrastructure setup tool for machine learning algorithms.

 ## What Is This Tool? ##